 2. Know your purpose and build a culture where employees can thrive

 Having a strong foundation in place with a clear purpose and a strong culture makes the job of creating a happy workforce a much easier one.
-Employees form the groundswell of support which will define how successful a corporate culture is.
+Employees form the groundswell of support that will define how successful corporate culture is.
 This means they have to be involved in creating it as well as owning it.
-To do this, you need to listen to their wants, their needs, and give them a voice.
+To do this, you need to listen to their wants, their needs and give them a voice.

 Defining your purpose also defines your values and beliefs.
 And, as a recent study showed, two-thirds of customers are more willing to spend money on brands whose values align with theirs.

-3. Health & wellbeing are the secret to success
+3. Health & well-being are the secrets to success

 More than 75% of employees believe ‘workplace wellbeing’ is the secret to employee happiness.
 Whether you encourage employees to practice mindfulness and get regular exercise or simply have an open door policy where employees know they have someone to talk to if times are tough, they will all help improve wellbeing at work.